Karnataka Congress MLAs protest over Savarkar's portrait in Assembly

-Leader of Opposition Siddaramaiah and other Congress MLAs on Monday staged a protest outside the Assembly in Belagavi against the installation of a portrait of Veer Damodar Savarkar in the Assembly hall.
+Karnataka unit of Congress on Monday staged a protest against the state BJP's decision to install a picture of Veer Savarkar in the Legislative Assembly at Suvarna Vidhana Soudha in Belagavi.

-"They want that our Assembly proceedings should not take place.
-They want it disrupted.
-They have brought this photo because we are going to raise a lot of corruption issues against them.
-They don't have any development agenda," Karnataka Congress chief D K Shivakumar said.
+Condemning the proposed move of installing Savarkar's picture right behind the Speakers' Chair, senior Congress MLAs, including the Opposition leader of Siddaramaiah, state party President D K Shivakumar staged a protest in the Assembly.

-Siddaramaiah wrote to the Speaker to install portraits of personalities like Valmiki, Basavanna, Kanaka Dasa, B R Ambedkar, Sardar Vallabhbhai Patel and many others.
+The ruling BJP is all set to unveil photographs, including that of Savarkar, inside the Suvarna Vidhana Soudha on Monday, the first day of the session.

 Deccan Herald News now on Telegram - Click here to subscribe